 CRFs may be amended and the versions updated by the WILL trial office, as appropriate, throughout the duration of the trial.
-Whilst this may not constitute a protocol amendment, new versions of the CRFs must be implemented by participating sites immediately on receipt.

-10.5.
-Data Security
+10.4 Data Security

 The security of the System is governed by the policies of the University of Birmingham.
 The University's Data Protection Policy and the Conditions of Use of Computing and Network Facilities set out the security arrangements under which sensitive data should be processed and stored.
 All studies at the University of Birmingham have to be registered with the Data Protection Officer and data held in accordance with the Data Protection Act.
 The University will designate a Data Protection Officer upon registration of the study.
 The Study Centre has arrangements in place for the secure storage and processing of the study data which comply with the University of Birmingham policies.